 Writing your personal statement

 Start to prepare your personal statement early on.
 Without thinking about a structure, it will be harder for you to collect and organise your thoughts later on.
-Begin with a mind map, noting down anything you think might be relevant, such as your skills, qualities, likes, dislikes and experience.
-Formulate this into a plan, and use your plan to help structure your first draft.
+Begin with a mind map and formulate this into a plan to help structure your first draft.

-Throughout your statement use positive language and showcase your interest in your chosen subject.
-If you can’t demonstrate how a skill or experience is relevant to the course then it shouldn’t be included.
-Conclude your personal statement by summarising your key strengths, reinforce that you are ready (both socially and academically) for university life.
+Conclude your personal statement by summarising your key strengths, and reiterate that you are ready (both socially and academically) for university life.
 Be confident, keep it positive, and really sell yourself.

-Remember that you have a limited number of characters, so be clear and concise – don’t waffle!
-Don’t expect your first draft to be perfect; ask for input from your teachers and careers advisors.
-Remember to check your spelling and grammar as UCAS won’t do this for you and always get someone to double check before you press submit.
+Remember that you don't have an unlimited number of words, so be clear and concise - don't waffle.
+Don't expect your first draft to be perfect; ask a teacher or careers advisor to check it over for you so that your spelling and grammar are spot on.

 Further guidance on writing your personal statement can be found through our online presentations and events.
 There are live presentations, a pre-recorded video and a guidance sheet available to assist you.

 In addition to our top tips, there's tons of information on UCAS to help support you with your personal statement, from what to include (and the dos and don'ts) to downloadable worksheets and mind maps, so make sure you take advantage of all the resources available to you.